microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundsControl.md

 - **Proximity Effect Active**: Enable proximity-based handle activation
 - **Object Medium Proximity**: Distance for the 1st step scaling
 - **Object Close Proximity**: Distance for the 2nd step scaling
-- **Far Scale**: Default scale value of the handle asset when the hands are out of range of the bounding box interaction (distance defined above by 'Handle Medium Proximity'.
+- **Far Scale**: Default scale value of the handle asset when the hands are out of range of the bounds control interaction (distance defined above by 'Handle Medium Proximity'.
 Use 0 to hide handle by default)
-- **Medium Scale**: Scale value of the handle asset when the hands are within range of the bounding box interaction (distance defined above by 'Handle Close Proximity'.
+- **Medium Scale**: Scale value of the handle asset when the hands are within range of the bounds control interaction (distance defined above by 'Handle Close Proximity'.
 Use 1 to show normal size)
 - **Close Scale**: Scale value of the handle asset when the hands are within range of the grab interaction (distance defined above by 'Handle Close Proximity'.
 Use 1.x to show bigger size)
 - **Far Grow Rate**: Rate a proximity scaled object scales when the hand moves from medium to far proximity.
 - **Medium Grow Rate**: Rate a proximity scaled object scales when the hand moves from medium to close proximity.